If you need assistance above and beyond what you can find below – fill out our “needs help” form.

 Random Types of Assistance

 TAX FILING ASSISTANCE – The law requires everyone to file a tax return each year.
 To receive many state/county benefits, and to qualify for financial aid (for college costs) you must be able to show a tax return.
 You don’t need to pay to get help doing this.
 There are often free tax assistance programs at your local libraries and other local sites offered in February through April each year.
-NOTE: These sessions fill up FAST so don’t delay if you want the help.
+(These are by appointment only and fill up fast, so be sure to start to check in January when they are posted.)
+AARP offers tax assistance for low- and moderate-income taxpayers.
+Check their website or call 888-227-7669 (toll free).
+Also for those over 60 you can get help from the Tax Counseling for the Elderly program and for those who make $54,000 or less, you can get help through a Volunteer Income Tax Assistance.
+Both are IRS-certified programs.
+NOTE: Many of these sessions fill up FAST so don’t delay if you want the help.

-MUSIC INSTRUMENT RENTAL – if your child would like to be part of the school band or orchestra, talk to your child’s guidance counselor to learn how you could get assistance with the costs related to renting an instrument.
+MUSIC INSTRUMENT RENTAL – if your child attends a Tredyffrin/Easttown School District school and would like to be part of the school band or orchestra, talk to your child’s guidance counselor to learn how you could get assistance with the costs related to renting an instrument.
 This is applicable for students in grades 3-12.

-GRAPHING CALCULATORS – if your CHS student needs assistance in obtaining a graphing calculator, check with his/her counselor to learn about a program that will help.
+GRAPHING CALCULATORS – if your Conestoga High School student needs assistance in obtaining a graphing calculator, check with his/her counselor to learn about a program that will help.

 T&E Care is an IRS recognized non-profit organization under section 501(c)(3) of the tax code.
 The official registration and financial information of Tredyffrin & Easttown Care may be obtained from the Pennsylvania Department of State by calling toll free, within Pennsylvania, 1 (800) 732-0999.
 Registration does not imply endorsement.